IshitaGrover23/Wavecon-Telecom-presentation/README.md

-This analysis was completed as part of my virtual internship with AtliQ Technologies.
+This analysis was completed as part of a virtual internship with AtliQ Technologies. ✨